olefjaerestad/caniuse/README.md

 - Prod files (bundled, production ready files) are located in `build`.
 These are compiled from `src`.

 ## Todo
-- Set NODE_ENV at compile time instead of runtime, for more efficient tree shaking?
 - Use redux instead of custom server state implementation?
 - Add endpoint(s) for refreshing browser usage and browser support data in server state.
 - HMR.